Saint Helena, Ascension and Tristan da Cunha: Constitution

 Saint Helena also has an Executive Council.
 The Governor of Saint Helena is the British monarch's representative.
 The three territories share the same Attorney General, and the same Supreme Court and Court of Appeal.

 Police and defence

 The Royal Saint Helena Police Service is responsible for policing on the islands.
 Defence is the responsibility of the United Kingdom, though no military forces are stationed on either Saint Helena or Tristan da Cunha.
 The Royal Air Force maintains a staging base at Ascension Island as part of British military forces in the South Atlantic.

 Education

-Saint Helena has multiple schools, including Prince Andrew School.
+Saint Helena has multiple schools, including St Helena Secondary School.
 Ascension has Two Boats School.
 Tristan da Cunha also has its own school named St. Mary's School.

 Religion

 Most residents of St. Helena belong to the Anglican Communion through the Anglican Church of Southern Africa and are members of the Diocese of St Helena, which has its own bishop and includes Ascension Island.

 Catholics are pastorally served by the Missio sui iuris of Saint Helena, Ascension and Tristan da Cunha, whose office of ecclesiastical superior is vested in the Apostolic Prefecture of the Falkland Islands.